dmarx/obsidian_vault/Hilbert Space.md

   - green
 ---

-A **Hilbert space** is a key concept in functional analysis, a branch of mathematics that studies vector spaces equipped with a complete [[Inner Product]].
+A **Hilbert space** is a key concept in [[functional analysis]], a branch of mathematics that studies vector spaces equipped with a complete [[Inner Product]].
 A Hilbert space combines the geometric intuition from Euclidean spaces with the infinite-dimensional setting of function spaces, making it a powerful framework for solving problems across various fields, including quantum mechanics, [[Differential Forms|differential equations]], and [[Signal Processing]].

 ### Definition